Cracking the Code: What Investors Truly Want in Early-Stage Startups

 How to Answer:

-8. What are the possible risks?
+8. What are the potential risks?

 Transparency is pivotal in building trust with investors.
 Every business has risks, and investors need to know what those risks are and how you plan to soften them.